Top 3 Ways You Can Take Advantage of Your Health Insurance Before the End of the Year

 Every insurance plan is different, so the best way to get the most out of your insurance is to do some research or reach out to your representative or human resources department regarding your deductible, special coverage and/or wellness programs and benefits.
 Time is running short on maximizing your benefits for 2021, so make sure to get the most out of your insurance plan while you can.
 Also, feel free to reach out to the PTSMC location closest to you and our Patient Services Coordinators will be happy to assist you with questions about your coverage.

-Cheers to a happier and healthier 2022!
+Cheers to a happier and healthier new year!